Hectorfr/batch-sandbox/README.md

-# batch-sandbox
+# Sandbox
 Learning fundamentals of batch scripting

-# Sandbox
 Here in the sandbox I just put the basics to return to if needed.

 # File system